imgntn/prettymuni/README.md

 # nice-to-haves
 - [x] active color of tile is bus route color
 - [] show all button
+- [] show route name on hover in route selector tile
 - [] inbound/ outbound "ping" button
 - [] different color ring for inbound / outbound
-- [] scale text inside of circles to fit always
 - [] scale vehicle groups down as you zoom in so the fit the streets.
-- [] load streetmap async
+- [] load street map async
 - [] fade in the streets when they are loaded async so that it looks nice
 - [] clicking should toggle route line path display on off
 - [] every route line path has two inner lines for inbound outbound directional pulse wave along the stops